-3.5.5.5 Counterparty risk
+3.5.4.4 Counterparty risk

 The Fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
-For the various assets with a substantial financial interest, the following can be explained:
+This counterparty risk is managed and mitigated as follows:

 - Investments in listed securities are held by The Bank of New York Mellon, which serves as the custodian. - Derivatives can be exposed to risks related to the solvency and liquidity of counterparties and their ability to fulfil contract terms.
 The Fund may use derivatives that carry the risk of the counterparty failing to meet its contractual obligations.
 The counterparty risk associated with all participation classes of the Fund is borne by the Fund as a whole.
 To mitigate this risk, the Fund will ensure that trading in bilateral OTC derivatives meets the following criteria: - Generally, only high-quality counterparties will be approved for trading bilateral OTC derivatives.
-In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral';

-- o The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - The counterparty risk for the Fund in a transaction including OTC derivatives must not exceed 10% of the net asset value at the level of the Funds. - The notes to the balance sheet include information on the exposure of derivative contracts and lent securities.
-In the event that a derivative transaction takes place via a CCP, the counterparty risk will transfer to this central counterparty.
-If applicable, this is also explained. - For the counterparty risk related to investments in investment funds, we refer to the annual report of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.
+In principle, a bilateral OTC derivatives counterparty should have at least an investment-grade rating from Fitch, Moody's, and/or Standard & Poor's; - Bilateral OTC derivatives must be traded based on a solid legal framework, typically an International Swap and Derivative Association Inc. (ISDA) agreement with a Credit Support Annex (CSA); - All bilateral OTC derivatives are secured by collateral under a daily process as described in the section 'Collateral'; - o The credit rating of bilateral OTC derivatives counterparties is evaluated at least annually; - All policies related to bilateral OTC derivatives trading are reviewed and adjusted if necessary, at least annually; - For counterparty risk related to investments in other investment funds, we refer to the financial statements of the respective investment fund. - Cash and cash equivalents are held with banks that generally have at least an investment-grade rating.

-3.5.5.6 Collateral
+3.5.4.5 Collateral